 Party-appointed arbitrators need not be impartial if parties so agree in writing.

-Rule 17: Ex Parte Communication
+Employment Arbitration Rules #17: Ex Parte Communication

 No party or representative may communicate ex parte with an arbitrator or candidate for arbitrator except as to his or her qualifications, independence, or suitability as a third arbitrator.
 However, the general nature of the controversy and anticipated proceedings may be discussed.
 This rule does not apply if the parties have agreed in writing that the arbitrator need not be impartial.